-Substance use during pregnancy has been linked to serious, negative health outcomes pregnancy, childbirth, and the post-partum period—and programs to address maternal mortality are vitally needed.
-The NWHN is pleased that, starting in January 2020, the Centers for Medicare and Medicaid Services (CMS) will fund a new program, the Maternal Opioid Misuse (MOM) model, to improve care coordination for pregnant and postpartum Medicaid beneficiaries experiencing opioid use disorder.
-The program, which will operate in up to 12 states, will provide access to critical essential physical and behavioral health services (including MAT), “maternity care, relevant primary care services, and other mental and behavioral health services beyond MAT.”
+Substance use during pregnancy has been linked to serious, negative health outcomes during pregnancy, childbirth, and the post-partum period.
+Starting in January 2020, the Centers for Medicare and Medicaid Services (CMS) will fund a new program, the Maternal Opioid Misuse (MOM) model, to improve care coordination for pregnant and postpartum Medicaid beneficiaries experiencing opioid use disorder.
+The program, which will operate in up to 12 states, will provide access to critical essential physical and behavioral health services (including MAT), as well as "maternity care, relevant primary care services, and other mental and behavioral health services beyond MAT."
 The NWHN applauds this response to the opioid epidemic, which is far more likely to be effective than the punitive approaches adopted by too many states.

 Addiction and substance use has led to the arrests and incarceration of pregnant women across the country on charges of abuse, neglect, and reckless endangerment of the fetus.
 In 23 states and the District of Columbia, substance use during pregnancy is considered to be child abuse in civil child-welfare statutes; in 3 states it is grounds for detaining a woman in an institution.
 These laws are disproportionately enforced against women of color and low-income women.
-For example, Amnesty International reports that in Tennessee, one-quarter of these arrests occurred in Shelby County, a county that is more than 50% African-American and boasts one of the state’s lowest rates of babies exposed to opioid drugs prenatally.
+For example, Amnesty International reports that in Tennessee, one-quarter of the state's arrests for prenatal substance use occurred in Shelby County—a majority Black county—even though Shelby has one of the state's lowest rates of babies exposed to opioid drugs prenatally.
 In states like these, pregnant people who are struggling with opioid use disorder avoid seeking addiction treatment and other forms of medical care—including prenatal and postnatal care—due to reasonable fears that they may be arrested, incarcerated, and/or lose custody of their children.